jennybc/googlesheets/vignettes/basic-usage.md

              input = df, trim = TRUE) %>%
   gs_ws_new("one-blank-row", input = df, trim = TRUE, anchor = "A2") %>%
   gs_ws_new("two-blank-rows", input = df, trim = TRUE, anchor = "A3")
-#> Warning: At least one sheet matching "data-ingest-practice" already exists, so you may
-#> need to identify by key, not title, in future.
 #> Sheet "data-ingest-practice" created in Google Drive.
 #> Worksheet "Sheet1" renamed to "simple".
 #> Range affected by the update: "A1:C5"